At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Tips for getting a good night’s sleep

-We all love a good, deep, uninterrupted sleep, but a surprising number of Australians don’t seem to be getting it.
-Around 40% of adult Australians aren’t getting adequate sleep - either in length or in quality - and it’s happening for a variety of reasons.
+We all love a good, deep, uninterrupted sleep.
+But a surprising number of Australians don’t seem to be getting it.
+Around 40% of adults aren’t getting adequate sleep and it’s happening for a variety of reasons including:

-There are changes you can make to your lifestyle to improve the quality and quantity of your sleep.
-One of the best things you can do is to improve your sleep hygiene.
+But here’s the good news: there are changes you can make to your lifestyle that can improve the quality and quantity of your sleep.
+In fact, one of the best things you can do is to improve your sleep hygiene.